-If you are wanting to make a liqueur crème brulee simply sub out ¼ cup of the heavy cream for ¼ cup of the desire liquer.
-That ¼ cup amount of liquer will be plenty to flavor up the crème brulee.
+If you are wanting to make a liqueur crème brulee, like my Rumchata creme brulee version, simply sub out ¼ cup of the heavy cream for ¼ cup of the desire liquer.
+That ¼ cup amount of liquer will be plenty to flavor it up.

-STORING AND FREEZING: When storing the crème brulee remember to cover in plastic while in the refrigerator so that it does not pick up and fridge smells from other foods.
-Crème brulee can be store for up to 4 days and it does not freeze well as it will turn into soup once thawed.
+STORING AND FREEZING: When storing these, remember to cover in plastic while in the refrigerator so that it does not pick up and fridge smells from other foods.
+It can be stored for up to 4 days and it does not freeze well as it will turn into soup once thawed.

-*If you’re loving this crème brulee recipe then you absolutely have to check out my Homemade Buttermilk Chess Pie and be sure to drop me a comment below and a rating if you’ve had the chance to make this amazing bread recipe*
+*If you’re loving on this crème brulee recipe then you absolutely have to check out my Homemade Buttermilk Chess Pie and be sure to drop me a comment below and a rating if you’ve had the chance to make this delicious recipe*